Skip to content

 The list of available datasets

-Any WEBKNOSSOS dataset can be opened for read-only viewing ("View" mode) or in editor-mode to create a new skeleton and/or volume annotation.
-The main WEBKNOSSOS user interface consists of three orthogonal viewports slicing the data along the major axis and a 3D viewport.
-Read more about the UI in the section about the UI.
+You can open any WEBKNOSSOS dataset for read-only viewing (“View” mode) or in editor-mode to create a new skeleton and/or volume annotation.
+Three orthogonal viewports slicing the data along the major axis and a 3D viewport make up the main WEBKNOSSOS user interface.
+Read more about the user interface.

 The WEBKNOSSOS user interface consisting of three orthogonal viewports slicing the data along the major axis and a 3D viewport.